Government of Portugal: Formation

 After the elections for the Assembly of the Republic or the resignation of the previous government, the president listens to the parties in the Assembly of the Republic and invites someone to form a government.

-The prime minister chooses the persons that he or she finds fit.
+The prime minister chooses members of the council of ministers.
 Then the president swears in the prime minister and the Government.

 Functions

 The Government has political, legislative and administrative functions.
 These include, among other things, the power to negotiate with other countries or international organizations, to submit bills to the Assembly of the Republic, to issue decrees and to take administrative choices.

 The Government guides its actions by the governmental program and implements it in the state budget that is submitted to the Assembly of the Republic each year, in the laws that it proposes, in the decrees that it issues in the Portuguese Council of Ministers, and in individual decisions made by its members.

 There are no guarantees that the government will stick to its government program, but if it fails to do so, its actions will be judged by the citizens in forthcoming elections.

 The Government may also be questioned by the other three sovereignty organs: the president of the republic, the Assembly of the Republic and the courts.
 The president may veto governmental decrees and a government bill may fail to pass in the Assembly of the Republic, where a motion of no confidence may be approved.